angellgunn/alternate-silversurfer/themes/cocoa-eh/README.md

 ## Features

-Simple but complete, here are the main features of this theme :
+Simple but complete, here are the main features of this theme:

 * Possibility to have sections with a header and a list of articles.
 * Possibility to have single pages.